ciudadanointeligente/write-it/INTEGRATION_GUIDE.md

 ### Confirmation Template

-WriteIt should be configured by default to not require confirmation for messages sent via the API, therefore this template will not be used.
+By default WriteIt is configured to not require confirmation for messages sent via the API, therefore this template will not be used.
 You can check this setting at the `/manage/api/settings/` address for your site, e.g.

 https://australia-representatives.writeit.ciudadanointeligente.org/manage/api/settings/